-The whole world is going digital, and more and more people now prefer online shopping to the exhausting process of wandering through store aisles.
+The whole world is going digital, and more and more people now prefer online shopping and virtual stores to the exhausting process of wandering through store aisles.
 Retailers need to keep up with this massive change in consumer behavior.

-Whenever a customer purchases a particular product or service, the process becomes what is referred to as the customer journey.
+Whenever a customer purchases a particular product from grocery to vehicle or service, the process becomes what is referred to as the customer journey.

 It consists of 5 vital stages that the customer, ideally, is guided through by the seller: